What Is The Relationship Between Uv Radiation And Skin Color

 When exposed to UV radiation, these cells increase the production of melanin, which gives the skin its darker color.
 The amount of melanin produced in response to UV radiation varies from person to person.
 People with lighter skin have fewer melanocytes and produce less melanin, while those with darker skin have more melanocytes and produce more melanin.

-ALSO READ: Relationship Between Coral And Algae
+ALSO READ: What Is The Relationship Between Particle Size And Permeability

 This is why some people tan more easily than others, and why people with darker skin are more resistant to sunburns.
 In short, the relationship between UV radiation and skin color is that exposure to UV radiation stimulates the production of melanin, which darkens the skin.